psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 ---
 title: Using Coverity Scan with AppVeyor
 tags: [AppVeyor, CI, Coverity, .NET, PowerShell, Static Analysis]
+excerpt: |
+  Unlike Travis Ci, AppVeyor currently lacks out of the box integration with Coverity Scan.
+In this article I’ll show you how to enable Coverity Scan code analysis for your project by injecting custom PowerShell scripts into AppVeyorbuild process.
 ---

 [AppVeyor][url-appveyor] is an awesome SaaS CI server similar to